wp-plugins/modal-dialog/readme.txt

 == Changelog ==

+= 2.2.4 =
+* Added mechanism to register callback function to be called when the Modal Dialog is closed

 = 2.2.3 =
 * Added option to display modal dialog when a new comment is posted (as a thank you note)